-An answer like this will tell us that our Raspberry PI can see scanner connection.
-Oherwise, please check usb cable connection and verify that your scanner is powered on.
+An answer like this will tell us that our Raspberry PI can see a scanner connection.
+Otherwise, please check the USB cable connection and verify that your scanner is powered on.
 If nothing of these solves, it becomes really hard and it is really hard that SANE can work with your printer.

-More lucky people can go ahead with second test:
+More lucky people can go ahead with the second test:

 sudo scanimage --list-devices

-This checks if SANE backend can communicate with your scanner.
-You will probably see aready listed your device.
-In this case you can go on to Scan Test paragaph.
-Otherwise you will receive a message like following one:
+This checks if the SANE backend can communicate with your scanner.
+You will probably see already listed your device.
+In this case, you can go on to the Scan Test paragraph.
+Otherwise, you will receive a message like the following one:

 pi@raspberrypi:~ $ sudo scanimage --list-devices No scanners were identified.
 If you were expecting something different, check that the scanner is plugged in, turned on and detected by the sane-find-scanner tool (if appropriate).
 Please read the documentation which came with this software (README, FAQ, manpages).

 This message means that your backend can’t use your scanner.
-If you have an HP scanner, you can probabily solve this with following package:
+If you have an HP scanner, you can probably solve this with the following package:

 sudo apt install hplip